Roanoke Colony: Lost colony

 Following the arrival of the flyboat on July 25, all of the colonists disembarked.
 Shortly thereafter, colonist George Howe was killed by a native while searching alone for crabs in Albemarle Sound.

 White dispatched Stafford to re-establish relations with the Croatan, with the help of Manteo.
 The Croatan described how a coalition of mainland tribes, led by Wanchese, had attacked Grenville's detachment.
 The colonists attempted to negotiate a truce through the Croatan, but received no response.
-On August 9, White led a pre-emptive strike on Dasamongueponke, but the natives (fearing reprisal for the death of Howe) had withdrawn from the village, and the English accidentally attacked Croatan looters.
+On August 9, White led a pre-emptive strike on Dasamongueponke, but the enemy (fearing reprisal for the death of Howe) had withdrawn from the village, and the English accidentally attacked Croatan looters.
 Manteo again smoothed relations between the colonists and the Croatan.
 For his service to the colony, Manteo was baptized and named "Lord of Roanoke and Dasamongueponke".

 On August 18, 1587, Eleanor Dare gave birth to a daughter, christened "Virginia" in honor of being "the first Christian born in Virginia".
 Records indicate Margery Harvye gave birth shortly thereafter, although nothing else is known about her child.

 By the time the fleet was preparing to return to England, the colonists had decided to relocate 50 miles up Albemarle Sound.
 The colonists persuaded Governor White to return to England to explain the colony's desperate situation and ask for help.
 White reluctantly agreed, and departed with the fleet on August 27, 1587.

 1588 relief mission

 After a difficult journey, White returned to England on November 5, 1587.
-By this time reports of the Spanish Armada mobilizing for an attack had reached London, and Queen Elizabeth had prohibited any able ship from leaving England so that they might participate in the coming battle.
+By this time reports of the Spanish Armada mobilizing for an attack had reached London, and Queen Elizabeth had prohibited any able ship from leaving England, so that they might participate in the coming battle.

 During the winter, Grenville was granted a waiver to lead a fleet into the Caribbean to attack the Spanish, and White was permitted to accompany him in a resupply ship.
-The fleet was set to launch in March 1588, but unfavorable winds kept them in port until Grenville received new orders to stay and defend England.
-Two of the smaller ships in Grenville's fleet, Brave and Roe, were deemed unsuitable for combat, and White was permitted to take them to Roanoke.
+The fleet was set to launch in March 1588, but unfavourable winds kept them in port until Grenville received new orders to stay and defend England.
+Two of the smaller ships in Grenville's fleet, the Brave and the Roe, were deemed unsuitable for combat, and White was permitted to take them to Roanoke.
 The ships departed on April 22, but the captains of the ships attempted to capture several Spanish ships on the outward-bound voyage (in order to improve their profits).
 On May 6 they were attacked by French mariners (or pirates) near Morocco.
-Nearly two dozen of the crew were killed and the supplies bound for Roanoke were looted, leaving the ships to return to England.
+Nearly two dozen of the crew were killed, and the supplies bound for Roanoke were looted, leaving the ships to return to England.

 Following the defeat of the Spanish Armada in August, England maintained the ban on shipping in order to focus efforts on organizing a Counter Armada to attack Spain in 1589.
 White would not gain permission to make another resupply attempt until 1590.